BlxCode/SkyBlock/README.md

 This code was minified for performance — a formatted version is recommended if you plan to extend it.

 All console logs and comments were removed in this build.

+Only paste in the obfusicated version because the unobfusicated version is too big for bloxd